Table of Contents

-A bout of wheezing or coughing in a cat is sure to raise an eyebrow for any pet parent, and for good reason.
+A bout of wheezing or coughing in a cat is sure to raise an eyebrow for any cat parent, and for a good reason.
 This change of breathing could signal a health concern, such as cat asthma.
 Cat asthma is when your cat’s lungs are inflamed, typically due to an allergy in the environment.
-Like in people, inflamed lungs cause constricted airways and excess mucus production.
+Like in people, inflamed lungs causes constricted airways and excess mucus production.

-While only 1% to 5% of cats receive a formal diagnosis for feline asthma, the condition may account for 60% of all lower respiratory diseases in cats.
+While only 1%-5% of cats receive a formal diagnosis for asthma, feline asthma may account for 60% of all lower respiratory diseases in cats.
 For this reason, you may want to check with your vet if you suspect your cat has asthma.
-There is good news: cat asthma is manageable, and there are plenty of DIY methods to prevent an attack.
+There is good news: Cat asthma is manageable, and there are plenty of DIY methods to prevent an attack.
 For severe cases, a vet can provide prescription medicine to help your cat’s symptoms so they can live long, happy lives.

 Cat Asthma Symptoms